Depression Counselling

 How do I get help?

-Depression is not your fault; it’s not a sign of weakness, and millions of people suffer too.
+Depression is not your fault; it’s not a sign of weakness, and millions suffer too.
 Did you know that nearly 1 in 5 adults in the UK suffers from depression?